hmnshudhmn24/recipe-recommendation-system-py/README.md

 ## Notes
 - Ensure the `recipes.csv` file exists and is properly formatted.
 - The system uses **text processing techniques** to compare ingredients effectively.

-## License
-This project is open-source and free to use for educational and personal purposes.